COGNITIVE PROCESSES OF DRAWING

 TEXT EXTRACT ︎︎︎

-It is not possible to talk about drawing without discussing the space and the body inherent to its activity.
-What is drawing if not the product of the body’s activity in space, an activity that records and represents our perceptions?
+It is not possible to speak of drawing without addressing the space and the body inherent to its practice.
+Drawing is the product of bodily activity in space, an action through which perception is recorded, translated, and represented.
+As such, drawing emerges from the continuous interaction between the sensing body and its spatial environment.

-When drawing, tracing, delineating, expressing, and understanding architecture, we must consider our body as part of the space that defines its limits.
-The comprehension of architecture as a phenomenon of observation relates to the realization of the body as an organism whose existence is limited to its encounter with the exterior.
+In the act of drawing, tracing, delineating, expressing, and understanding architecture, the body must be understood as an integral component of the space that defines architectural limits.
+The comprehension of architecture as a phenomenon of observation is inseparable from the recognition of the body as an organism whose existence is shaped by its encounter with the exterior world.

-The interaction between our body and the body of architecture, between our corporeal space and the external space, creates a reciprocity that keeps this interaction alive.
-The drawing of architecture will always require the external space that composes it in order to record what is perceived for the purpose of understanding as part of the body’s existence.
+The interaction between the body and the body of architecture, between corporeal space and external space, establishes a reciprocity that sustains this relationship.
+The drawing of architecture requires the presence of external space in order to register what is perceived and to transform perception into understanding as part of the body’s lived experience.

-The activity of drawing will thus need material supports for its creation but will also require an intuitive and introspective world that connects the external world with the internal world.
-If the body must be cohesive with its space, it must also be self-aware and comprehend what begins as ‘exteriority.’
-Architecture, then, will constitute part of this exteriority.
-The body, as a limit between itself and architecture, will delineate what is perceptible in conscious schemes.
+Drawing, as an activity, depends on material supports for its execution, yet it also relies on an intuitive and introspective dimension that connects the external world with the internal realm of perception and cognition.
+If the body is to remain cohesive with space, it must also be self aware and capable of discerning what constitutes exteriority.
+Architecture, in this sense, forms part of that exterior condition.
+The body functions as a threshold between itself and architecture, delineating what becomes perceptible through conscious and interpretive frameworks.

-The initial perceptual experience of what we observe in drawing constitutes a dynamic process of exploration of thought and reality.
-Without an initial perceptual experience, without a first sensory approach to the phenomenon of observation, it is difficult to construct knowledge; therefore, the act of drawing will be interrupted, and the processes of information assimilation will be inefficient.
+The initial perceptual encounter that precedes drawing constitutes a dynamic process of exploration between thought and reality.
+Without this first sensory engagement, without an initial experience of observation, the construction of knowledge is compromised.
+In such cases, the act of drawing is interrupted, and the processes of information assimilation become ineffective.

-Therefore, we must understand our body as the starting point of our spatial experience and the medium through which our sensitive faculties perceive external boundaries and sensory stimuli.
+Ultimately, the body must be understood as the origin of spatial experience and as the medium through which sensitive faculties perceive external boundaries and sensory stimuli.
+Drawing, in this sense, becomes both a cognitive and corporeal practice, grounded in the body’s relationship with space.

 Annik Keoseyan